“I don’t know how to make small talk with strangers. I never know what to say and end up awkwardly staying quiet.”

 THEM: OMG!
 I love cheese!

 (I just used a technique here called Branching.
-Read more about it by download my free ebook (here’s the link) or watch this video:
+Read more about it by download my free ebook (here’s the link)

 See what I mean?